 Furthermore, inside the Dhola Mebar Gompa, there are the main statues of Manjushri, Avalokiteshvara, and Vajrapani.
 And just below the statues, there is an eternal holy flame.

-Later, he performed difficult penance for two and half months and achieved a high degree of enlightenment in Nishkam Vrat at Muktinath.
+Later, he performed difficult penance for two and a half months and achieved a high degree of enlightenment in Nishkam Vrat at Muktinath.
 In 2003 AD, his followers built a new barrier around the Muktinath temple.
 Also, his memorial sculpture was elevated at Muktinath Kshetra.

 How to reach Muktinath Temple